bunq/sdk_csharp/README.md

 ```

 **Please note:** initializing your application is a heavy task, therefore, all calls in the example above except for
-`LoadApiContext` should be proformed once.
+`LoadApiContext` should be executed once.

 After saving the context, you can restore it at any time: